-#1 Sustainable covers sustainable investments with environmental or social objectives. #2 Not sustainable includes investments which do not gualify as sustainable investments.
+#2 Not sustainable includes investments which do not qualify as sustainable investments.

 The asset allocation figures presented above are pre-contractual minimums expressed as a percentage of the net assets; they are not a forecast of a target allocation.
 For information on the percentages achieved, please refer to the annual report.